 You need to provide this information only once.
 To find out if you already have a credit card on file, check your Account Activity page.

 Occasionally, for certain high-profile listings, we allow a seller to create a pre-approved bidders list to restrict their listings to a specified group.
-Here's what you can expect if you bid on a listing that has a pre-approved bidders list:

 If you're a pre-approved bidder: The bidding process will proceed as usual.

 If you're not a pre-approved bidder: If you bid, you'll get a notice that the item is restricted, and you will not be allowed to bid on the item.
 If you're interested in the item, contact the seller to ask to be added to the pre-approved bidders list.

 Sellers can make their listings unavailable to certain bidders based on certain criteria, such as whether or not they have a PayPal account, their country of registration, or their buying history on eBay.

 If you're blocked from a listing and want to discuss the situation with the seller, click the seller's user ID or the Ask a question